sallymeiw88-byte/data-analyst-portfolio/README.md

 This repository contains selected data analytics projects completed as part of my professional training and independent practice.

-Each project demonstrates my ability to clean, validate, analyze, and communicate data-driven insights using SQL, Python, and Google Sheets.
+Each project demonstrates my ability to clean, validate, analyze, and communicate data-driven insights using SQL, Python, Google Sheets and Power BI

 ---